Back to menu | Plan

 The abbreviations

 For the single-letter abbreviations there are no good parallels, even though we know countless Latin abbreviations in inscriptions.
 They have been explained with question marks by the editors.
 For a person living 1800 years ago they must also have been rather enigmatic.
 The first problem to address however is not what they mean, but why the people working on the square and the mosaicists that had been employed by them chose such abbreviations.
-In modern terms they feel like "the fine print", the "terms and conditions", much different from the large inscriptions and depictions made by the shippers.
+In modern terms they feel like "the fine print", the "terms and conditions", much different from the large inscriptions and depictions made by the skippers.
 But most are displayed prominently.
 Here are the texts:

 • Statio 24.
 Hardly anything of the floor has been preserved, but Calza mentions the abbreviation NF, which could be N(aviculariis) F(eliciter), especially because it is inside a leaf that probably had an apotropaic function.[9]

 • Statio 34.
-The office of the shippers from Curubis in Africa Proconsularis.
+The office of the skippers from Curubis in Africa Proconsularis.
 It contains a depiction of what seems to be a grain measure.
 The abbreviation SNFCC is preserved.
 It is usually explained as S(tatio) N(egotiatorum) F(rumentariorum) C(oloniae) C(urbitanae).

 • Statio 38.
 The office contains a depiction of two grain measures.
 The abbreviation SCF is preserved.
 It is usually explained as S(tatio) C(orporis) F(rumentariorum), with F(eliciter) as an alternative.
 A word would then have been omitted between corpus and frumentariorum: naviculariorum, negotiantium, negotiatorum, mercatorum, or mensorum.